newellbrandon/kastendevhub.github.io/_posts/2024-01-12-kasten-openshift-monitoring.markdown

 # Conclusion

-Thanks to Service Monitor it's easy to integrate kasten metrics into openshift monitoring and make sure that metrics and alert on kasten-io will be used consistently within the company.
+Thanks to Prometheus ServiceMonitor, it's easy to integrate Kasten metrics into OpenShift monitoring and ensure that metrics and alerts on kasten-io will be accessible and visible to your organization.